Working with Visma Connect OAuth 2.0

 Get New Access Token

-Lets switch to the Authorization tab in the top, scroll to the bottom, and click Get New Acces Token.
+Lets switch to the Authorization tab in the top, scroll to the bottom, and click Get New Access Token.

 All the credentials will be fetched from our Variables.
-Smart right?
+Cool!

 This is what your users will experience